Veronica formosa

 Veronica formosa is a flowering plant species of the family Plantaginaceae, endemic to Tasmania in Australia.
-It is a subshrub which grows to between 0.5 and 2 metres high.
+It is a subshrub which grows to between 0.5 and 2 m high.
 The elliptic to lanceolate leaves are 7 to 15 mm long.
 The flowers are pale lilac or violet blue and appear in racemes from late spring to early summer.

 Cultivation

 Plants may be grown in shade, but a position in full sun is desirable to maximise flowering.
-They are frost tolerant, being hardy to -7 °C. A compact shape can be maintained by cutting back old stems after flowering.
+They are frost tolerant, being hardy to -7 C. A compact shape can be maintained by cutting back old stems after flowering.